oconnor663/jacko.io/posts/safety_and_soundness.md

 > sound.[^soundness_holes] A function that doesn't use any `unsafe` code
 > directly and only calls other sound functions, is also sound by definition.
 > But functions and modules that use `unsafe` code directly could be unsound,
-> and a transitive caller of an unsound function could also be unsound.
-Any
+> and a caller of an unsound function could also be unsound.
+Any unsoundness in
-> unsoundness in the safe, public API of a module is a bug.[^module_soundness]
+> the safe, public API of a module is a bug.[^module_soundness]

 ## The medium-length answer